GRID-is/api-sdk-ts/README.md

 > [!IMPORTANT]
 > The GRID API and our SDKs are currently in alpha, and we are actively developing them.
 As a result, some changes may not be backward compatible.

-This library provides convenient access to the Grid REST API from server-side TypeScript or JavaScript.
+This library provides convenient access to the GRID REST API from server-side TypeScript or JavaScript.

 The REST API documentation can be found on [alpha.grid.is](https://alpha.grid.is/).
 The full API of this library can be found in [api.md](api.md).